wtprince/tizen-docs/docs/application/native/guides/location-sensors/device-sensors.md

      sensor_listener_set_attribute_int(listener, SENSOR_ATTRIBUTE_PAUSE_POLICY, SENSOR_PAUSE_NONE);
      ```

      The above example makes the listener listen for the sensor data regardless of the display state and the power-save mode.
-However, it does not prevent the device from going to sleep mode.
+However, it does not prevent the device from going to the sleep mode.
 To listen for the sensor data, the device must be awake anyway.

 4. When the sensor data is no more necessary, stop the listener: